Slow-wave sleep: Importance

 Affective representations are generally better remembered during sleep compared to neutral ones.
 Emotions with negative salience presented as a cue during SWS show better reactivation, and therefore an enhanced consolidation in comparison to neutral memories.
 The former was predicted by sleep spindles over SWS, which discriminates the memory processes during sleep as well as facilitating emotional memory consolidation.
 Acetylcholine plays an essential role in hippocampus-dependent memory consolidation.
-An increased level of cholinergic activity during SWS is known to be disruptive for memory processing.
-Considering that acetylcholine is a neurotransmitter that modulates the direction of information flow between the hippocampus and neocortex during sleep, its suppression is necessary during SWS in order to consolidate sleep-related declarative memory.
+An increased level of cholinergic activity during SWS is known to be disruptive to memory processing.
+Considering that acetylcholine is a neurotransmitter that modulates the direction of information flow between the hippocampus and neocortex during sleep, its suppression is necessary during SWS to consolidate sleep-related declarative memory.

 Sleep deprivation studies with humans suggest that the primary function of slow-wave sleep may be to allow the brain to recover from its daily activities.
 Glucose metabolism in the brain increases as a result of tasks that demand mental activity.
 Another function affected by slow-wave sleep is the secretion of growth hormone, which is always greatest during this stage.
 It is also thought to be responsible for a decrease in sympathetic and increase in parasympathetic neural activity.

-Prior to 2007, the American Academy of Sleep Medicine (AASM) divided slow-wave sleep into stages 3 and 4.
-The two stages are now combined as "Stage three" or N3.
-An epoch (30 seconds of sleep) which consists of 20% or more slow-wave (delta) sleep is now considered to be stage three.